canff/q/README.md

-# quanx rules for myself.
+# quanx conf for ours.